Auckland Libraries: The process of amalgamation

 In the years leading up to the merger of the library systems within Auckland, the separate library systems combined to form a consortium in order to align their processes.
 This organisation was called eLGAR ("Libraries for a Greater Auckland Region").
 This consortium settled on Millenium as their Library Management System, and the libraries within this system all moved to this software.
 The result was that the library systems were able to offer their customers a seamless transition to membership of the larger network, with immediate access to all 55 libraries from 1 November 2010 (the first day of the new council).
-As of April 2021, there are more than 56 libraries across Auckland region (one of which is Takaanini Library, which opened on 27 March).
+As of May 2026, there are more than 60 libraries across Auckland region (one of which is Takaanini Library, which opened on 27 March and most recently, Flat Bush on 4 April 2026).

 Auckland City Libraries

 Prior to amalgamation, Auckland City Libraries was a network of 17 public libraries and a mobile library operated by Auckland City Council.

 In September 1880, Auckland City Council took responsibility for the library of the Auckland Mechanics' Institute which had come under financial difficulties.
 The Mechanics' Institute was formed in 1842 and the items remaining in its library, along with items from the Library of the old Auckland Provincial Council (1853–1876), were included in the collection of the Auckland Free Public Library.
 In 1887, George Grey donated around 8,000 books, doubling the existing collection, and a new building was erected for the library on the corner of Wellesley and Coburg (now Kitchener) streets.
 At the time, this building housed the entire collection for the Auckland public library, in addition to the city's art collection.
 Additionally, from its inception in 1916 until it was closed in 1957, The Old Colonists' Museum was also in this building.
 This building is now the Auckland Art Gallery.

 The building on Lorne Street that currently houses the Central City library was opened in 1971.